Acupuncture is known to treat a wide range of disorders

 The treatment is unique to each individual and is not a predefined combination of points.
 A skilled practitioner will locate these blockages by feeling of the pulses and observing the signs of the body.
 Usually a series of treatments is required to change energetic patterns in the body.
 These treatments are often spaced one week apart in the beginning, and less frequently once the condition improves.

-Acupuncture is one of the most effective and safest medical treatments used in both conventional and complementary therapy today.
+Acupuncture is now a common medical treatment used in both conventional and complementary therapy.
 There are very few side effects from acupuncture.
 At the Chinese Medicine Centre only single-use, new, sterile needles are used and these are disposed of after each treatment.